SaboTaj22/startup/README.md

 - Existing user authentication - Stores the order under the same user if the user already exists.
 - Stores and retrieves credentials in MongoDB - Stores both user and their orders.
 - Restricts application functionality based upon authentication - Navlinks in the header cannot be accessed until you've logged in.
 This is restricted on the frontend.

+# Websocket Deliverable
+For this deliverable I used webSocket to update the votes on the frontend in realtime.

+- Backend listens for WebSocket connection - done!
+- Frontend makes WebSocket connection - done!
+- Data sent over WebSocket connection - done!
+- WebSocket data displayed - All user votes display in realtime.
+I'm really proud that this is working.
+Way cool!

 [Link: notes.md](notes.md)